ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 	The proceeding steps 4-8 are intended to be ran from any computer that has SSH access to the newly created instance.

-4. Click the download button next to the **Install Bundle** field to download the tarball that contain files to allow climber to make proper TCP connections to the remote machine.
+4. Click the download button next to the **Install Bundle** field to download the tarball that contain files to allow ascender to make proper TCP connections to the remote machine.

 .. image:: ../common/images/instances_install_bundle.png
     :alt: Instance details showing the Download button in the Install Bundle field of the Details tab.